atuljha23/Dublin-Sustainable-City-Management/README.md

 *Note: These instructions are same for all operating systems.*

-*Follow these steps to run the Irish Rail Dashboard.
-Other Dashboards do not need any particular steps to be followed before executing.*
+*Follow these steps to run the Dashboard.

 **Step 1:-** Install XAMPP from https://www.apachefriends.org/index.html.